luanknebel/gelf-logger/README.md

  - Wildfly/JBoss Integration:

-Wildfly/JBoss allows you to configure custom handlers in your logging subsystem.</br>
+Wildfly/JBoss allows to configure custom handlers on logging subsystem.</br>
-To send standard server log output to a log monitoring server, you need to add the gelf-loggin library to your subsystem.
+To send standard server log output to a log monitoring server, you need to add the gelf-loggin library to subsystem.

 Obs: The **JBOSS_HOME** variable is a root Wildfly/JBoss installation path.